Sunday, November 15, 2015

 The Babadook - clip

-My favourite scene from the interesting psychological horror thriller The Babadook (2014) by the Australian director Jennifer Kent.
+Below, you can watch my favourite sequence in the interesting psychological horror thriller The Babadook (2014) by the Australian director Jennifer Kent.

 Genre: psychological thriller / horror / family drama